BASARANOMO/harvestr_project_graphQL/sql/README.md

 schema.sql: create tables

-schemaDrop.sql: drop all tables in database
+schemaDrop.sql: drop all tables in database (destroy database structure)

 schemaTrunc.sql: clean data in all tables but keep their structure